-Gardening with Native Plants - A Virtual Workshop Series
+Gardening with Native Plants - A Free Virtual Workshop Series

 Each session will have about 45 minutes of input by MEEC staff and 15 minutes of Q&A. You may submit any questions you’d like covered in advance to email@example.com.
 Put “native plant series” in the subject line.

 There is no fee for this program, but registration is required.
 Attend any or all - one, two or all three!
 Of course, we’d love to have every one of you as a Friend of MEEC member if you aren’t already!
-Through the end of June, every donation or membership, including renewals, will be matched up to $20,000 by a generous anonymous donor.
-As a member, you’ll be able to place a pre-order for our June 26 native plant sale and reserve the popular species you need for your garden.
+As a member, you’ll be able to place a pre-order for pick-up at our June 25 native plant sale or by arrangement and reserve the popular species you need for your garden.
 To join, click here!